Connect with others who understand.

 • Taking medications that suppress the immune system

-Consult your health care provider if you have questions about the connection between psoriasis and shingles.
+Talk to your healthcare provider if you have questions about how psoriasis affects your risk of getting shingles.

 What Are the Symptoms of Psoriasis and Shingles?

-Both psoriasis and shingles can cause a rash and itchiness, but they can produce other symptoms too.
+Both psoriasis and shingles can cause a rash and itchiness, but they have other symptoms, too.

 Psoriasis symptoms include: